shundhammer/qphotoview/README.md

 ## Why yet another image viewer?

+_This might be a bit outdated, but still mostly true_

 Short version: Because the other ones (at least the ones that are available on Linux / X11) all suck.
 They all suck in different ways, but they definitely all